 |Looking a bit sad - the Bottes à Mandrin on Google in June 2018|

-Here is an account by James Fenimore Cooper of how an old-fashioned postilion's boot saved its wearer in 1828:
+Here is an account by James Fenimore Cooper of how an old-fashioned postilion's boot saved its wearer from injury in 1828:

 At Melun this accident became the subject of conversation among the postilions and stable-boys, most of whom were men of la nouvelle France, or youths who no longer adhere to the prejudices of their fathers, and admire the new philosophy, and the new-fashioned boots.
 There was, however, a solitary relic of the ancien régime present, in the person of an old man, who wore a powdered club as thick as a large beet-root, and whose whole air had that recherché character which always distinguishes the Frenchman of 1789 from him whose proper element is revolution.
 The old man listened to the account of the tumble with great gravity, nor did he utter a syllable until he had satisfactorily ascertained that no bones had been broken.
 Then, approaching with a politeness that would have been deemed ultra at Washington, he inquired if “Monsieur knew whether the postilion who had met with the fall, wore the ancient, or the modern boot?”
 When told the former, he'turned to his noisy revolutionary comrades, with a grimace replete with sarcasm, and cried, “Aha! voyez-vous, mes enfans, les anciennes modes ont aussi leur mérite!”

 The old man was right.
 But for the celebrated boot, at which travellers are so apt to laugh, it is probable the limb would have snapped like a pipe-stem.
 When one sees the manner in which French horses go skating along the slippery road, he understands at once the whole mystery of this extraordinary part of a postilion’s equipment